RetroDECK/ES-DE/INSTALL.md

 cmake -DCMAKE_INSTALL_PREFIX=/opt .
 ```

-Note that this is not only the directory used by the install script, the CMAKE_INSTALL_PREFIX variable also modifies code modified inside ES to find the program resources.
-So it's very important that the install prefix corresponds to the location where the application will actually be located.
+It's important to know that this is not only the directory used by the install script, the CMAKE_INSTALL_PREFIX variable also modifies code inside ES used to locate the required program resources.
+So it's necessary that the install prefix corresponds to the location where the application will actually be installed.

 **Installing:**